It's All About Positioning - The Best Places to Put Indoor Plants

 Get Creative

-Another cool idea would be to put your plants on a bar cart.
-The great thing about having a mobile plant station is that you can easily move it anywhere whenever your plants’ lighting and temperature needs change.
-Plus, using a bar cart to display your plants is stylish and can make for a great conversation piece when guests come to visit.
+Another cool idea is to put your plants on a bar cart.
+A mobile plant station allows you to easily move it anywhere whenever your plants’ lighting and temperature needs change.
+Plus, using a bar cart to display your plants is stylish and can make for a great conversation piece when guests visit.
+Once you find the perfect spot for your indoor plants, don’t forget to give them the TLC they deserve.

-Once you find the perfect spot for your indoor plants, don’t forget to give it the TLC it deserves.
 Water your plants accordingly, drain them properly, feed them some plant food, and protect them from pests.
-If you’re a newbie gardener and want something easy to grow in your house or apartment, you might want to try our Bottle Garden Kits or Garden Trio Kits.
-These come with a Green Thumb Guarantee, meaning if you don’t get these to grow - we’ll replace it with a new set for absolutely zero charges or give you your money back.
+If you’re a newbie gardener and want something easy to grow in your house or apartment, try our Bottle Garden Kits.
+These come with a Green Thumb Guarantee, meaning if you don’t get these to grow, we’ll replace them for free or give you your money back.
 So what are you waiting for?
 Let’s get growing!

 More articles